vlpb3/allelic-variation-explorer/README.md

 	Please validate gff files before importing them.
 This can be done at [genome tools webiste](http://genometools.org/cgi-bin/gff3validator.cgi)

-	SNPs should be annotated like in this example columns 1-7:
+	SNPs should be annotated like in this example
+	("SNP_" in col 3 is important for fature to be recognised as snp) columns 1-7:

 		Chr1 1001Genomes SNP_adal_3	138 138 3 . .